theupdateframework/taps/tap14.md

 For example, if a client has a specification version of 3.5 and a repository has directories for 2, 3, and 4, the client will report that spec version 4.x is available, then download metadata from the 3 directory.
-This reporting is up to the discretion of an implementer, but it should be used to encourage updating the client to the most recent specification version.
+This reporting is up to the discretion of each application, but it should be used to encourage updating the client to the most recent specification version.

 Alternatively, if the same client downloads metadata from a repository with